Complete Financial Questionnaire

 If you’re applying for cover and you suffer with Barrett’s oesophagus, Gastro‑oesophageal reflux (GORD/acid reflux/heartburn) or hernias, don’t worry, I can get you covered.

 The majority of insurers will offer you the normal price if you have mild symptoms.
-It’s my job to get you the normal price even if your symptoms fall just inside the moderate category.

 Over to you

-Complete this IBD questionnaire and I can discuss your case with my panel of underwriters.
-I can then recommend the most sympathetic insurer so you can be sure you have the best chance of cover at the normal price.
+I can then recommend the most sympathetic insurer to apply to so you can be sure you have the best chance of cover at the normal price.

 Medical Issues & Life Insurance